paul-grassi/800-63A-ImplGuide/4_Resolution.md

 # Resolution

 The goal of this step is to use the information provided by the applicant to resolve them to a unique, claimed identity.
-Considerations should be taken for individuals with common names, originating from populous areas, and geographies outside of the United States.
+Considerations should be taken for individuals with common names, **Paul: again, we should be more specific about what to do with names.**originating from populous areas, and geographies outside of the United States **Paul: does populous matter?
+And why just US?**.
 This process may be started automatically upon submission of biographic information during the enrollment process.
 Unlike validation and verification, the resolution process is focused on ensuring that the information being provided is representative of a real unique individual that can be distinguished from other records to enable the verification of associated attributes and identity evidence.
 It, in and of itself, is not intended to provide confidence that the individual presenting the information is who they claim to be.

-The overall resolution process provided by FIPS PUB 201, *Personal Identity Verification of Federal Employees and Contractors*, can be used as a guideline at the IAL3 level.
-IAL2 applications have less stringent identity proofing requirements (such as the relaxed IAL3 requirement of in-person presentation) and CSP’s should design their identity proofing process accordingly using the requirements in 800-63A.

 Agencies and CSPs should take into account factors specific to the populations that they serve, or intend to serve, to help design enrollment and proofing processes to allow for the collection of necessary information to uniquely distinguish between individual users—without collecting unnecessary sensitive information.
 As SP800-63A emphasizes, effective identity resolution uses the smallest set of attributes necessary to resolve to a unique individual.
 Where possible non-sensitive information should be added to collection if additional attributes are needed to help differentiate users.
 For example, a population of former military personnel will provide different details and require different resolution data sources than foreign nationals.

+>Paul: we need to shift thinking here.
+An attribute change of a proofed identity is just that.
+No need to reproof, nothing.
+If dealing with a legit attribute provider, good to go.
+May be good to point to attribute metadata.

 | ***Example: Name Changes*** |
 | --- |
 | It should also be pointed out that not all individuals continue carrying the same legal name throughout their lifetime.
 Marriage is but one way the name of a person can change legally; another event that may result in a name change is a sex change, which may also result in a change in the self-identification of the individual’s gender, from male to female, or female to male, or female or male, to unknown or undefined.
 CSP’s should be aware of the possible complications that could be introduced in the proofing process due to these changes and take explicit steps to utilize the evidence documenting the name or gender change to ensure that the provided information resolves into a unique identity. |

+>Paul: we should delete all of this.
+Or I need to understand why this is important.

 Name changes frequently take place due to marriage, divorce or personal preference.
 When an applicant states that their name has changed and presents formal evidence of such change, the CSP should resolve the identity accordingly.
 The requirements and procedural guidelines in FIPS PUB 201 can be followed by CSP’s to issue a new credential in the event of a name change.